opus-research/jgit/Documentation/technical/reftable.md

 the `restart_offset` list must be sorted, ascending.
 Readers can start linear scans from any of these records.

-A variable number of `ref_record` fill the remainder of the block, describing reference names and values.
+A variable number of `ref_record` fill the middle of the block, describing reference names and values.
 The format is described below.

 As the first ref block shares the first file block with the file